maxx1128/maxx1128.github.io/_posts/2016-3-21-lessons-from-bit-literacy.md

 But the book made some good arguments against relying on these too much.
 Take Microsoft Word for example.
 Much of it's functions just make documents print-friendly.
 Have you had to print everything you've written on your computer?
 Likely a few things, yes, but unlikely all of them.
 Many were then saved to a larger Microsoft Word file for no reason.

 Writing in just a text editor is a big shift, but brings flexibility to one's computer.
 Text files are lightweight, easier to manage and backup, and can be more easily changed between formats.
-With information management changing so rapidly, this felxibility really helps.
+With information management changing so rapidly, this flexibility really helps.
 Plus text editors have [many awesome functions for editing and removing text](http://www.hongkiat.com/blog/sublime-text-tips/) if used right.

 Already have lots of files saved in Word and don't want to migrate them all at once?
 Move them over as you open them instead.
 It's a more gradual process that brings more important files over first.
 Whether it's fast or slow, let the software go and focus more on the info itself.